The Jordan Valley

 Matthew 9:15

-Why will the disciples fast when Jesus was with them.
-The pharisses never accepted Jesus to be God and hence continued their fasts as a tradition to please God and not understand the reason behind it.
+Why would the disciples fast when Jesus was with them.
+The pharisees never accepted Jesus to be God and hence continued their fasts as a tradition to please God and not understand the reason behind it.

 “No one sews a patch of unshrunk cloth on an old garment, for the patch will pull away from the garment, making the tear worse.
 Neither do people pour new wine into old wineskins.
 If they do, the skins will burst; the wine will run out and the wineskins will be ruined.
 No, they pour new wine into new wineskins, and both are preserved.”